tebartsch/numpy-int-ops/README.md

 The following instructions are tested on Fedora 37.

  1. Build oneDNN from source.
-We do that in an Ubuntu22.04 as in the oneDNN CI.
+We do that in an Ubuntu22.04 container like in the oneDNN CI.
     ```bash
     cd onednn_int_ops